alexiwoh/Neurostimulator-Simulator/README.md

 To run, open the server folder in a terminal and type "npm install" to install dependencies then "npm start" to run the server.
 Then open the client folder in a separate terminal and type "npm install" then "npm start".
 The app should open up in a browser automatically.

-You may have to type "npm install" to install dependencies.